hinesy100/hinesy100.github.io/README.md

 # hinesy100.github.io
-A Place for Experiments That Are Shite
+A Place for Experiments That Are Terrible